headexpanded/fat_slob_plumbing/README.md

 Business is booming - they're franchising!

+## React

+- I'm going a bit crazy here: the mission is to make just about everything a React component, including cards, paragraphs, animations, and more.
+Plenty more to do on that.

+## Pure CSS

-(Why highlight the pure CSS?
+Why highlight the pure CSS?
 Because I'm proud of it!
-Take a look at globals.css if you're interested ⁻ I've tried hard to write _cascading_ styles which respect HMTL semantics)
+Take a look at globals.css if you're interested ⁻ I've tried hard to write _cascading_ styles which respect HMTL semantics.

+## TypeScript

+Quite a challenge getting it all working properly that's for sure: lots to learn!

 # To Do: